kel-z/HSR-Scanner/README.md

 7. Once the scan is complete, some additional time may be required to process the data before generating the final JSON file output.

 ## Scanner settings and configurations
-HSR Scanner assumes that the inventory and character key bindings are unchanged ("b" and "c", respectively).
-If you have modified these bindings, please set them appropriately in the "Configure" tab of HSR Scanner.

 HSR Scanner has the following scan options: